tnichols217/notes/PHYS 121 - Physics 1/Labs/3/Analysis.md

 #### Analytical Conclusion

 We experimentally determined that in this system, we lose about
+$\epsilon=-16\pm2\%$
+of the energy when transferred from Gravitational potential to kinetic and finally to spring potential energy.

 # Abstract